IskandarGhobril/empanada/_sections/story3.md

   </div>
 </div>

-<p class="reveal"><strong>Key Pattern:</strong> Market regimes are highly persistent — once established, they tend to continue.
+<p class="reveal"><strong>Key Pattern:</strong> Market regimes are highly persistent: once established, they tend to continue.
 But bull markets are typically more persistent than bear markets, reflecting the market's long-term upward drift.</p>

 <hr class="section-divider">